Bottom line: You already know YouTube TV

 The CW is the least-available broadcast channel on YouTube TV, but all’s not lost in Riverdale.
 Any CW series can be called up on demand in most cases, and The CW also offers its programming for free through its own streaming app.
 Both work similarly; it just depends on how much app-jumping you want to do.

 YouTube TV’s $49.99 a month plan can be fortified with several add-on packages from premium networks, like SHOWTIME and FOX Soccer Plus.
-HBO isn’t available through YouTube TV, but you can get your Game of Thrones streaming fix via HBO NOW or Prime Video, among other services.
+HBO isn’t available through YouTube TV, but you can get your Watchmen streaming fix via HBO NOW or Amazon Prime Video, among other services.

 YouTube TV add-ons: